 McCloud's gun makes four different sounds when he fires it during the episode, including two different sounds on consecutive gunshots.
 (Keith Hampton's gun also makes two different sounds on consecutive shots; he and McCloud are firing at each other.)
 See more

-Who says you can't get a cab in New York these days?
+Who says ya can't get a cab in this city when ya want one?

 For American television, the opening of this show is a cut-down version of the classic main title (stopping after the fourth guest star; the remaining credits are shown over establishing shots in the show itself).
 But for German television (Ein Sheriff in New York: Die Racherin"), a title sequence from the 1974-75 season is used with the names freshly reprinted.
 But they left out producers Ronald Satlof and Michael Sloan and co-writer Sloan!
 See more